 Intent Signal

-Recognise real-time behavioural clues.
-What a shopper is doing, and looks likely to do next.
+Recognise the context behind behaviour.
+What a shopper needs, or looks likely to do next.

 03